Call for Speakers

 The IIA and ISACA need you!
 Are you an industry expert, thought leader, or passionate professional willing to share your experiences, insights, and knowledge with colleagues and peers?

-The IIA and ISACA are joining forces again to host the 2020 Governance, Risk, and Control (GRC) Conference.
-This conference brings together members from two international professional organizations to present world-class education that delivers success stories, challenges, opportunities, tangible action items, and valuable takeaways to apply in a practice setting.
+The IIA and ISACA are joining forces again to host the 2021 Governance, Risk, and Control (GRC) Conference.
+This hybrid conference brings together members from two international professional organizations to present world-class education that delivers success stories, challenges, opportunities, tangible action items, and valuable takeaways to apply in a practice setting.

-We are now accepting proposals for the 2020 GRC Conference educational sessions that will be held August 17–19 at the JW Marriott in Austin, Texas!
+We are now accepting proposals for the 2021 GRC Conference educational sessions that will be held August 9–11.
+Attendees have the option of joining virtually or in person at the Gaylord Rockies in Denver, Colorado.
 We are looking for dynamic speakers on industry-leading GRC topics to provide the best possible experience for attendees.
 This is a great opportunity for you to give back to your profession by sharing your knowledge and insights!